marijnh/Eloquent-JavaScript/21_skillsharing.md

 The `"submit"` event handler calls `form.reset` to clear the form's content after creating a `"newComment"` action.

 When creating moderately complex pieces of DOM, this style of programming starts to look rather messy.
-There's a widely used (non-standard) JavaScript extension called _((JSX))_ that lets you write HTML directly in your scripts, which can make such code prettier (depending on what you consider pretty).
-Before you can actually run such code, you have to run a program on your script to convert the pseudo-HTML into JavaScript function calls much like the ones we use here.
+To avoid this, people often use a _((templating language))_, which allows you to write your interface as an HTML file with some special markers to indicate where dynamic elements go.
+Or they use _((JSX))_, a non-standard JavaScript dialect that allows you to write something very close to HTML tags in your program as if they are JavaScript expressions.
+Both of these approaches use additional tools to pre-process the code before it can be run, which we will avoid in this chapter.

-Comments are simpler to render.
+Comments are simple to render.

 ```{includeCode: ">code/skillsharing/public/skillsharing_client.js", test: no}
 function renderComment(comment) {